Liam Smith (boxer)

 Liam Mark Smith (born 27 July 1988) is a British professional boxer.
-He held the WBO light-middleweight title from 2015 to 2016, and previously the British and Commonwealth light-middleweight titles between 2012 and 2015.
-Liam is the younger brother of Paul Smith and Stephen Smith, and the older brother of Callum Smith; all of whom are professional boxers.
+He held the World Boxing Organization (WBO) light-middleweight title from 2015 to 2016.
+At regional level, he has held multiple light-middleweight championships, including the British and Commonwealth titles between 2012 and 2015.

+Smith is the younger brother of Paul Smith and Stephen Smith, and the older brother of Callum Smith; all of whom are professional boxers.

 Early life

-Liam Smith was born and raised in Liverpool, alongside his five siblings.
+Smith was born and raised in Liverpool, alongside his five siblings.
 Smith started boxing at Rotunda ABC during his teenage years and states boxing saved him from getting in trouble on the streets.
 He said: "I was doing other daft stuff, like getting brought home by police, smashing windows, fighting on the streets and other little silly things that lead up to going off the rails.
 But when I started boxing it would keep me in at night."

 Amateur career

 As an amateur, Smith fought for Rotunda ABC in Liverpool.
 He is a two-time winner of the ABA Championships, having won in 2007 and 2008, fighting at light welterweight.
 In 2007 he defeated Luke Gray (of Stevenage ABC) and in 2008 he defeated Steve Turner (of the British Army).